 In 2012, to revitalize a former coal mine area in northern France, the Louvre opened the Louvre Lens, an interesting and easy museum on your way from the UK or the Benelux to Paris.
 Louvre Lens is the second museum opened by the Louvre and one of the top museums of arts in France.
 Locate Lens on France map.

-One of the most anticipated projects in the Persian Gulf, Louvre Abu Dhabi, designed by Pritzker Prize-winning architect Jean Nouvel, opened on November 11th 2017.
-The architecture is based on a major sign of Arab architecture: the dome.
-But here the dome is a modern proposal by the difference it displays with tradition.
+A flagship project in the Persian Gulf, Louvre Abu Dhabi, was designed by Pritzker Prize-winning architect Jean Nouvel and opened on November 11th 2017.
+The architecture is based on the dome, a major sign of Arab architecture.
+But here the dome is modernized.
 Double dome 180 meters in diameter, flat, perfect radiant geometry, perforated in a more random woven material, creating a shadow punctuated with shards of sun.
-The dome shines in sunny Abu Dhabi.
+The dome casts a dramatic interplay of light and shadow, reflecting the sunlit climate of Abu Dhabi.
 At night, the protected landscape is an oasis of light under a dome with stars.

-Dedicated to exhibiting artwork that explores inter-cultural exchanges and human history from a non-Western perspective, the Louvre Abu Dhabi features a permanent collection.
-It will also host four temporary exhibitions annually.
+Dedicated to exhibiting artwork exploring inter-cultural exchanges and human history from a non-Western perspective, the Louvre Abu Dhabi features a permanent collection.
+It hosts four exhibitions annually.

 The Ecole du Louvre is a higher education establishment providing courses in French in archeology, epigraphy, art history, the history of civilizations and museology.
 The school is located in Pavillon de Flore within the Louvre.

-Founded in 1882, it offers 3 cycles of studies (3 years of undergraduate studies, 2 years of graduate studies and 3 years of post-graduate studies) and a preparatory class for the conservateur du patrimoine competitive exam.
+Founded in 1882, it offers 3 cycles of studies (3 years of undergraduate studies, 2 years of graduate studies and 3 years of post-graduate studies) and a preparatory class for the Conservateur du Patrimoine exam.

 In parallel to these programs, the school allows auditors to attend certain courses.
 It offers other courses open to a broad public: evening courses, summer courses, courses taught in the regions, the city of Paris courses.
 All courses are in French.
 All courses are available as ongoing training.